Dexaran/Security-DAO-registry/README.md

-# Ethereum Commonwealth smart-contract audit DAO.
+# Ethereum Commonwealth smart-contract auditing DAO.

 NOTE: This is the very first implementation.
 It requires more testing/debugging before use.
 Ethereum Commonwealth will use this contract as a public registry of smart-contract audits.
 Decentralized governance of the security-auditing organization will only make sense after the *second planned hardfork of Callisto Network* (11 Nov, 2019)